 She has been very lucky to have been given the opportunity to perform a huge variety of Principal roles in musicals, G&S and operetta in some wonderful theatres and halls throughout the UK.
 There are too many favourite roles to mention, but Anna Leonowens in Rodgers and Hammerstein's The King and I (Dunfermline Musical Theatre Company) probably heads up the list with Nellie Forbush in Rodgers and Hammerstein's South Pacific (Edinburgh Gilbert and Sullivan Society), Sarah-Jane Moore in Stephen Sondeheim's Assassins (Alan Borthwick and Friends), Desiree Armfeldt in Stephen Sondheim's A Little Night Music (VoiceArc), Katisha in Gilbert and Sullivan's The Mikado (Edinburgh Gilbert and Sullivan Society), Anna Glavari in Franz Lehar's The Merry Widow (Southern Light Opera Company), Dolly Levi in Jerry Herman's Hello Dolly (The Bohemians), Rosalinda in Strauss's Die Fledermaus (Opera Camerata) and of course, not forgetting the wonderful Sally Llewellyn in 3-T's debut production of Rose Heiney's Elephants.

-Fiona is also delighted to be joining Edinburgh Graduate Theatre Group for the first time this year playing Dogberry in their Fringe production of Shakespeare's Much Ado About Nothing in the Royal Scots Club, which later toured to the RSC's Dell Theatre in Stratford-upon-Avon.
+Fiona was delighted to join Edinburgh Graduate Theatre Group for the first time this year playing Dogberry in their Fringe production of Shakespeare's Much Ado About Nothing in the Royal Scots Club, which later toured to the RSC's Dell Theatre in Stratford-upon-Avon.

 2018 also saw Fiona's directorial debut her very own company Threepenny Theatricals when she directed Elephants at the Assembly Roxy and she will be continuing her directorial role in 3-T's second venture, J.M.
 Barrie's Dear Brutus at the Church Hill Theatre in 2019.
 In 2018 she was invited to direct Dunfermline Gilbert and Sullivan Society's 2019 production of The Sorcerer and is very much looking forward to working with them to bring this fabulous work of Gilbert and Sullivan to the stage of the Carnegie Hall, Dunfermline.